 Although the international community and human rights organizations witnessed these crimes, they literally did nothing but condemn these atrocities.
 Consequently, more and more of our children became Hamza Al Khatibs.
 More and more were slaughtered by knives in front of their own families.
 More and more were sodomized and raped.
 More and more fainted in prisons after being electrocuted a million times.
 More and more beseeched the conscience left in this world to come and salvage them from an inevitable death.
 More and more died simply because the Bashar Al Assad and the world care so much about the “geopolitical condition” Syria lies in.

 I know the death angel was not able to approach Hamza.
 I know Hamza’s soul is around us.
 I know he’s praying for all other children being bombarded and tortured in Syria.
 I know he’s bringing in more angels to guard these children.
 I know he’s soothing the pain of our detained children.
-He is around us.
-I swear he is.
 Our children still are dying.
 Their childhood and innocence have been scratched, torn apart, then murdered by the very regime that is supposed to “represent” us.
 Bashar Al Assad is history, not because political powers said so, but because our children did…Because Hamza Al Khatib and the thousands others did.
 Here they are, more children grasping their last breathes because their world paused for a year and a month now… The ignorance and silence of many have made these images painful.

 Forgive me, Hamza Al Khatib.